 The locomotive headlight is controlled by the track voltage and will glow with greater intensity depending on the transformer voltage setting.
 The headlight can be easily removed from its lampholder should the bulb expire.
 To remove the bulb, follow the boiler removal instructions found in the Lubrication section on the proceeding pages.
-Once the boiler has been separated from the chassis, gently unscrew the bulb from its socket.
+Once the boiler has been separated from the chassis, remove the headlight bulb housing on the boiler surface by unscrewing the two screws under the front of the headlight housing.
+Once the headlight housing has been removed, the bulb can be pulled out.
 Replacement bulbs are available directly from MTH Electric Trains.